School of Computing

 enter and leave from such discussions without any written notes.

 The written solution you hand in must be created completely

 independently by you.
 You are of course free to discuss the

 Integrity from the Arts and Science

-- The tests are closed-book exams.
+- The midterm and the final are closed-book exams.
 You may bring

-two 8.5" x 11" sheets containing notes to each test
+standard size 8.5" x 11" sheet containing notes to each test

 is calculated as follows: